 "No people can be bound to acknowledge and adore the Invisible Hand which conducts the affairs of men more than those of the United States - Every step by which they have advanced to the character of an independent nation seems to have been distinguished by some token of providential agency."

 "I have lived, Sir, a long time and the longer I live, the more convincing proofs I see of this truth - that God governs in the affairs of men.
 And if a sparrow cannot fall to the ground without his notice, is it probable that an empire can rise without his aid?
 We have been assured, Sir, in the sacred writings that 'except the Lord build they labor in vain that build it.'
 I firmly believe this; and I also believe that without his concurring aid we shall succeed in this political building no better than the Builders of Babel."
-Benjamin Franklin, Scientist and Statesman, speaking to the Constitutional Convention, 1787
+Benjamin Franklin, Scientist and Statesman

-"The general principles on which the fathers achieved independence, were … the general principles of Christianity, in which all those sects were united, and the general principles of English and American liberty.
-Now I will avow, that I then believed and now believe that those general principles of Christianity are as eternal and immutable as the existence and attributes of God; and that those principles of liberty are as unalterable as human nature."
+"The general principles on which the fathers achieved independence were the general principles of Christianity.
+I will avow that I then believed, and now believe, that those general principles of Christianity are as eternal and immutable as the existence and attributes of God."
 John Adams, 2nd President of the United States (1797-1801)

 "That book [the Bible], sir, is the rock on which our republic rests."
 Andrew Jackson, 7th President of the United States (1829-1837)

 "Our laws and institutions must necessarily be based upon and embody the teachings of the Redeemer of mankind.
 It is impossible that it should be otherwise.
-And in this sense and to this extent, our civilization and our institutions are emphatically Christian."
-Illinois Supreme Court (1883) Richmond v.
-Moore
+And in this sense, and to this extent, our civilization and institutions are emphatically Christian."
+Illinois Supreme Court, Richmond vs. Moore (1883)

-"These and many other matters which might be noticed, add a volume of unofficial declarations to the mass of organic utterances that this is a Christian nation."
-United States Supreme Court (1892) Holy Trinity Church v.
-The United States
+"These, and many other matters which might be noticed, add a volume of unofficial declarations to the mass of organic utterances that this is a Christian nation."
+United Sates Supreme Court, Church of the Holy Trinity v.
+United States (1892)